yulun-rayn/variational-causal-inference/README.md

 ## Run
-Once the environment is set up, the function call to train & evaluate DPI is:
+Once the environment is set up, the function call to train & evaluate the model is:

 ```bash
 ./main.sh &
 ```

-A list of flags may be found in `main.sh` and `src/main.py` for experimentation with different network parameters.
+A list of flags may be found in `main.sh` and `vci/main.py` for experimentation with different network parameters.
 The run log and models are saved under `*artifact_path*/saves`, and the tensorboard log is saved under `*artifact_path*/runs`.

 ## License